 The Mayo Clinic recommends that indoor humidity levels stay between 30 and 50 percent to be considered healthy.
 Too much humidity can cause dust or mold to accumulate, which is a health risk.
 A central humidifier covering the whole home can balance the air’s moisture and give you more control over indoor air quality.

-This system can also help those with allergies or respiratory issues.
+UV air purifiers can also help those with allergies or respiratory issues.
 Through UV lights, the system sanitizes the air, eliminating allergens, bacteria, viruses, and other impurities.
 It is even being used by some to kill the COVID-19 virus on surfaces, though further study is needed, according to the Food & Drug Administration.

-The purifier uses UV-C light to kill allergens and other contaminants that linger in the air.
+UV air purifiers use UV-C light to kill allergens and other contaminants that linger in the air.
 They can be sold as one unit or installed within your home’s pre-existing heating and cooling system.
 Most sanitizers are silent while they clean the air.
 Additionally, they also sanitize the air without any harsh chemicals.
 However, this does not directly address the humidity but offers an alternate way to reduce airborne contaminants.

-HRC Climate Services, are experts within the Utah area and can provide top-notch assistance with your indoor air quality.
-Call us at (801) 850-0040 for all your heating and cooling needs!
+If you’re looking for the best solution for your air quality problems, we can help.
+HRC Climate Services are experts within the Utah County area and can provide top-notch assistance with your indoor air quality needs.
+Call us at (801) 850-0040 today!